Project Introduction :

-Envisaged as a novel way to open up and share their experiences with wider public audiences, Brains in A Dish (BiaD) are developing innovative new ways to articulate and deepen our understandings of the brain and the impacts dementias can have on brain function on a molecular level.
+Envisaged as a novel way to open up and share their experiences with wider public audiences, the Brains in A Dish (BiaD) team have developed innovative new ways to share important insights into dementia research.
+Each participant has donated a small sample of their skin to Professor Wray’s cutting edge dementia research .

 Observing the extraordinary transformation of their skin cells into functioning brain cells in the lab, they followed their cells’ journeys through each stage of the culturing processes ‘in a dish’ – learning about the critical differences in growth and degeneration between their cells and those cells affected by Frontal Temporal Dementia (FTD) and familial Alzheimer’s disease (fAD).